Selling Your House for Job Relocation in 2023: Is a Guaranteed Home Buyout Program a Good Option?

 In the first two cases, a guaranteed home buyout means that you are confident that you will sell the house within a limited amount of time and move to the new place as soon as possible.

 The third option doesn’t offer you as much certainty regarding the time frame, but it does help you speed the process up significantly: when selling a house, finding a buyer is only half of work.
-The other half is waiting through their mortgage approval (that can last up to a month), going through inspections, and other details of the buyer’s due diligence procedures.
+The other half is waiting through their mortgage approval (that can last up to a month), going through inspections, and other details of the buyer’s real estate due diligence procedures.

 Disadvantages of Accepting a Guaranteed Buyout Offer